 I’m headed back to Haiti during Holy Week 2013.

 Heartline Ministries is based in Port au Prince, Haiti.
 Formerly an orphanage and international adoption facilitater, Heartline now boasts a family centered vision to keep families in Haiti together.
 In addition to a woman’s program with sewing, beading, and cooking classes, they also run an incredible maternity centre with fully trained midwives, pre and post-natal education classes, vitamins, and lactation consultancy.
 I love Heartline’s deep respect and honour for Haitians.
 Few things capture my heart like mothers being empowered to give birth to their babies, nurse them, and raise them.
 In talking with one of their midwives, Tara (who is now a dear friend), I learned that out of 300 women who have been delivered at their maternity centre, only one has chosen to relinquish her child for adoption.
 Only one.
 Women want to raise their babies, and I love that Heartline is making sure they can do so if they choose.
 There are a lot of ways to support Heartline from straight-up donations to fund their programs to buying a purse like I did from Haitian Creations, their shop to volunteering on site.

-Mercy Ministries of Canada is a non-profit residential home for young women, ages 19-28, from diverse socio-economic situations, struggling with life-controlling issues such as drug & alcohol abuse, physical & sexual abuse, human trafficking, eating disorders, self-harm, depression, and unplanned pregnancy.
-I volunteer and advocate for Mercy Ministries of Canada now, but I worked there for a few years, too, and was part of the inaugural staff.
+Mercy Multiplied of Canada is a non-profit residential home for young women, ages 19-28, from diverse socio-economic situations, struggling with life-controlling issues such as drug & alcohol abuse, physical & sexual abuse, human trafficking, eating disorders, self-harm, depression, and unplanned pregnancy.
+I volunteer and advocate for Mercy Ministries of Canada now, but a while ago I worked there for a few years and I was part of the inaugural staff.
 You can read my posts about Mercy here.
 My personal favourite: I believe in miracles.